Zig-zag dynamics in a Stern-Gerlach spin measurement: Introduction

 \section{Introduction}

 Bohmian mechanics (also known as the de\ Broglie-Bohm or pilot-wave theory) describes the motion of point-particles guided by the wave function \cite{bohm93,holland93b,duerr09}.
 The nonrelativistic dynamics originally presented by de\ Broglie and Bohm is deterministic.
 The extension of this dynamics to quantum field theory proposed by Dürr \textit{et al}.\ introduces a stochastic element \cite{duerr02,duerr032,duerr04b,duerr05a}.
 More specifically, the events of particle creation and annihilation are stochastic, interrupting the otherwise deterministic motion.
-Furthermore, taking the particles to be fundamentally massless, as suggested by the Standard Model of particle physics, implies that even single fermions will evolve stochastically, with the motion alternatingly being determined by a left- and right-handed chiral Weyl spinor \cite{colin11,struyve12}.
-The resulting particle dynamics exhibits a zig-zag like motion; the trajectories are continuous, but the velocities are not.\footnote{The Feynman diagrams display a similar zig-zag behavior \cite[p.
+Furthermore, taking the particles to be fundamentally massless, as suggested by the Standard Model of particle physics, implies that even single fermions will evolve stochastically, with the motion alternatingly being determined by a left- and right-handed chiral Weyl spinor \cite{colin11,struyve12}.{\footnote{This dynamics was also presented before for a 2-dimensional space-time \cite{deangelis86}.}} The resulting particle dynamics exhibits a zig-zag like motion; the trajectories are continuous, but the velocities are not.\footnote{The Feynman diagrams display a similar zig-zag behavior \cite[p.
 630]{penrose04}.} This type of motion is analogous to the run-and-tumble dynamics, which is well known for the description of, e.g., self-propelling bacteria \cite{schnitzer1993,patteson2015}.

 For quite some time, the Bohmian trajectories have been studied and plotted in a variety of situations using the original deterministic Bohmian dynamics.
-The zig-zag dynamics on the other hand, has sofar received little attention.
+The zig-zag dynamics on the other hand, has so far received little attention.
 In a previous study, we considered the nonrelativistic limit of this dynamics in the case of the double-slit experiment \cite{maes22}.
 Here, we continue that study in the context of another paradigmatic quantum measurement: the now centennial Stern-Gerlach experiment.

 There are several reasons to be interested in visualizing these trajectories.
 To start, there is the important fact that this is possible at all, despite earlier beliefs that a trajectory description of quantum systems must be fundamentally flawed.
 Secondly, it is helpful, much in the same sense that a trajectory-based description of Brownian motion through the Langevin equation is an essential methodological complement to its Fokker-Planck equation, which describes the evolution of densities.
 Furthermore, there are advantages related to specific questions and illustrations; for example, the making explicit of nonlocality, a fundamental feature of nature as shown by Bell, building on the work of Einstein, Podolsky and Rosen \cite{bell}.
 Or, as another example, the visualization of the formation of the interference pattern in double-slit experiments \cite{philippidis79,holland03a,gondran05,maes22}.